kitttn/temptest/Debugging.md

 #####Software steps

-Open a terminal window and start the J-Link GDB server, specifying the serial number and port number that GDB will use when attaching to the server.
+Open a terminal window and start the J-Link GDB server, specifying the SVC device type, and the serial number and port number for the J-Link JTAG interface.

-`JLinkGDBServer -select usb=$JLINK_SN -port $JLINK_PORT`
+`JLinkGDBServer  -device STM32F417IG -select usb=$JLINK_SN -port $JLINK_PORT`

-You may see diagnostics of the form:
-`WARNING: Failed to read memory @ address 0xFFFFFFFF `
-`WARNING: Failed to read memory @ address 0xFFFFFFFF`

-These are harmless and it's okay to ignore them.

-The following steps load the firmware image to internal RAM and run it.
+The following steps load the SVC firmware image to flash and run it.

 * Open a second terminal window and start GDB:  `arm-none-eabi-gdb`
-* Connect to the gdbserver:  `target remote localhost:2341`
+* Connect to the gdbserver:  `target remote localhost:$JLINK_PORT`
 * Reset the target device: `monitor reset`
 * Load the ELF file into GDB: `file <path-to-image-elf-file>`
 * Set the program counter to the reset handler: `set $pc=Reset_Handler`